Strategic risk

-Strategic risk is the risk that failed business decisions may pose to a company.
+Strategic risk is the risk that a business may fail to meet its primary business objectives.
 Strategic risk is often a major factor in determining a company's worth, particularly observable if the company experiences a sharp decline in a short period of time.
 Due to this and its influence on compliance risk, it is a leading factor in modern risk management.